nathancarter/weblurch/doc/plan.md

 ```
  * Add tests to verify that if you try to put more than one substitution
    expression into a pattern (whether nested or not) an error is thrown.
+ * Remove `app/openmath.duo.litcoffee` from git control in master.
+Ensure
+   that it remains under git control in gh-pages.
+Furthermore, ensure that
+   `app/matching.duo.litcoffee` does not go under git control in master, but
+   does in gh-pages.

 ## Parsing